kailash-manasarovar/statement/docs/timeline/2025/september.md

 - There was another man I have a few memories of which I have already documented.
 - I don't remember him ever being at the conservatory.
 - I remember him [in my bed calling my name](../2023/april.md#dreaming-of-the-trumpet-teacher).
-- He was the man I saw in the banged up Peugeot on the 11th June 2023, [the day before my *funeral*](../2023/june.md#sunday-11th-june) and [driving past me at the beach with the doctor in the passenger seat](../2023/june.md#the-trumpet-teacher-and-the-doctor-joan-drive-past-me), and [driving the blue car slowly past me](../2023/october.md#the-trumpet-teacher-drives-past-me-in-his-car).
+- He was the man I saw in the banged up Peugeot on the 11th June 2023, [the day before my *funeral*](../2023/june.md#sunday-11th-june) and [driving past me at the beach with the doctor in the passenger seat](../2023/june.md#the-trumpet-teacher-and-the-doctor-joan-drive-past-me), and [driving Ana Requena's blue car slowly past me](../2023/october.md#the-trumpet-teacher-drives-past-me-in-his-car).
 - He was also reminiscent of [Patricia Penny's husband](../2021/december.md#christmas) and the [man who came out to terrorize me on Halloween](../2023/october.md#halloween) but not exactly the same - those two men could well be the same man.
 - This trumpet player, at the *funeral* of the young girl behind him, looks like him.